6ixfalls/sixfolio/src/pages/projects.md

 ---
 # **Completed Projects**

 There are infinite possibilities for what people can do.
 Here are some of my projects that I've completed.
-Many of my projects have been either done in private, or through commissions, which can be provided on [request](/ "Home")</a>.
+Many of my projects have been either done in private, or through commissions, which can be provided on [request](/ "Home").

 :::: container
 ::: card icon="simple-icons:roblox" card-title="Pet Tower Tycoon" class-list="bg-red-600" href="https://www.roblox.com/games/11731663131"